vue-styleguidist/vue-styleguidist/docs/docs/Cookbook.md

 Vue.use(VeeValidate)
 Vue.use(Vuetify, opts)
 ```

+### Changing the root component of preview examples

 If you need to change the root component of each preview example, you can change the root component of the preview.
 Creating a `.js` file that exports the root component as [jsx component](https://vuejs.org/v2/guide/render-function.html) and then adds it into the `styleguide.config.js` file